 In April 2020, affiliates of British American Tobacco plc ("BAT") commenced patent infringement proceedings, RAI Strategic Holdings, Inc., et al. v.
 Altria Client Services LLC, et al., in the federal court in the Eastern District of Virginia, where PMI's subsidiary, Philip Morris Products S.A., as well as Altria Group, Inc.'s subsidiaries, are defendants.
 Plaintiffs seek damages and injunctive relief against the commercialization of the Platform 1 products in the United States.
 In April 2020, BAT affiliates filed a complaint against PMI, Philip Morris Products S.A., Altria Group, Inc., and its subsidiaries before the International Trade Commission ("ITC").
 Plaintiffs seek an order to prevent the importation of Platform 1 products into the United States.

 The ITC evidentiary hearing closed on February 1, 2021.
-The administrative law judge has scheduled an initial determination date of May 14, 2021 and the target date for the final determination of the ITC is September 15, 2021.
+On May 14, 2021, the administrative law judge issued an Initial and Recommended Determination ("ID/RD") finding that the Platform 1 product infringes two of the three patents asserted by Plaintiffs, recommending that the ITC issue a Limited Exclusion order against infringing products, and recommending against a cease-and-desist, as well as recommending against a bond pending Presidential review of the ITC's Final Determination.
+Defendants and Plaintiffs filed separate Petitions for Review with the ITC of the ID on May 28, 2021; a decision on those petitions is expected on July 27, 2021.
+Plaintiffs and Defendants also submitted brief statements of the public interest factors in issue to the ITC on June 15, 2021.
+The ITC's Final Determination is expected in mid-September 2021.
 In June 2020, defendants filed their responses in both proceedings.
-In the Eastern District of Virginia case, the defendants also counterclaimed that BAT infringed their patents relating to certain e-vapor products, seeking damages for, and injunctive relief against, the commercialization of these products by BAT.
+In the Eastern District of Virginia case, the defendants also counterclaimed that BAT infringed their patents relating to certain e-vapor products, seeking damages for, and injunctive relief against, the commercialization of these products by BAT; defendants' claims against BAT are set for trial on April 4, 2022.
 Upon petition of Philip Morris Products S.A., the Patent Trial and Appeal Board of the United States Patent and Trademark Office has instituted review of certain claims pertaining to four of the six patents asserted by BAT affiliates in both proceedings.